-Step 1 Select V Select Use Generated Certificate and Key.
-Step 2 p 2 Click Generate New Certificate and Key. a.
+- Step 1 Select Use Generated Certificate and Key. - Step 2 Click Generate New Certificate and Key. - a.
 In the Generate Certificate and Key dialog box, enter the necessary generation information.
-Note You can enter any ASCII character except the forward slash (/) in the Common Name field. b.
-Cli ck Generate in the Generate Certificate and Key dialog box.
-When generation is complete, the certificate information is displayed in the Certificate section, along with two links: Download Certificate and Download Certificate Signing Request .
-In addition, there is a Signed Certificate option that is used to upload the signed certificate when y receive it from the Certificate Authority (CA).
-Step 3 Click Download Certificate to download the new certificate for upload to the appliance.
-Step 4 Click Download Certificate Signing Request to download the new certificate file for transmission to Certificate Authority (CA) for signing.
-See Certificate Signing Requests, page 22-34 for more information about this process.
-Cer then the CA returns the signed certificate, click Browse in the Signed Certificate portion of the rtificate field to locate the signed-certificate file, and then click Upload File to upload it to appliance.

 b.
+Click Generate in the Generate Certificate and Key dialog box.

+You can enter any ASCII character except the forward slash ( / ) in the Common Name field.

+When generation is complete, the certificate information is displayed in the Certificate section, along with two links: Download Certificate and Download Certificate Signing Request.
+In addition, there is a Signed Certificate option that is used to upload the signed certificate when you receive it from the Certificate Authority (CA).

+- Step 3 Click Download Certificate to download the new certificate for upload to the appliance. - Step 4 Click Download Certificate Signing Request to download the new certificate file for transmission to a Certificate Authority (CA) for signing.
+See Certificate Signing Requests, page 22-29 for more information about this process. - a.
+When the CA returns the signed certificate, click Browse in the Signed Certificate portion of the Certificate field to locate the signed-certificate file, and then click Upload File to upload it to the appliance. - b.
 Ensure the CA's root certificate is present in the appliance's list of trusted root certificates.
 If it is not, add it.
-See Managing Trusted Root Certificates, page 22-32 for more information.
+See Managing Trusted Root Certificates, page 22-26 for more information.